top of page

 Andy came to me with a knee injury he had been suffering from for many years, and a plateau in his strength progress.

 His knee pain had dented his confidence with activities he loved like climbing and cycling.
-Dancing at events was starting to feel like a knee injury waiting to happen.
+Dancing on nights out was starting to feel like a knee injury waiting to happen.

-He had also found a plateau in his strength and muscle progress.
-He was deadlifting about 60-70kg, and wanting to achieve callisthenic goals like a pistol squat and muscle up,
+This had caused a plateau in his strength and muscle progress.
+He was only deadlifting about 60-70kg, and struggling to achieve callisthenic goals like a pistol squat and a muscle up.

 Andy's results